Two full frame cameras that shoot 6K, and both offer RAW:

 |Panasonic S1H||60 minutes^||$88||$528|

-^Actual recordable time, from Panasonic’s official specs for 4K 60 fps MP4.
+^Actual recordable time, from Panasonic’s and Canon’s official specs, at 4K 60 fps MP4.

 *As of this writing.
-Original batteries for the S1H, and Watson for the F6 from B&H.
+Original batteries for both.

 - Adobe Premiere Pro